Thinking about taking a distance learning course?

 Distance Learning FAQs

 Wilkes Community College's distance learning program provides services to both curriculum and continuing education students as well as all citizens in our service area and beyond.
 Distance learning occurs when the instructor and the students are in physically separate locations.
-Distance learning can be either synchronous or asynchronous and provides alternate course delivery formats, such as Internet courses, courses presented via the cyber classroom, or hybrid courses.
-Distance education courses are offered to assist students who are time and/or place bound in completing degree requirements that would not be possible with traditional classroom instruction.
-Some distance education courses may require students to take tests on campus or at a proctored site.
+Distance learning can be either synchronous or asynchronous and provides alternate course delivery formats, such as Internet courses, mixed or hybrid courses, or courses presented via the cyber classroom.
+Distance learning courses are offered to assist students who are time and/or place bound in completing degree requirements that would not be possible with traditional classroom instruction.
+Some distance learning courses may require students to take tests on campus or at a proctored site.

 Click here to view a model of an ideal distance learning student.
 (You will need Flash installed to view.)